M4RZB4Ni/Absence-Manager-Flutter/README.md

 # The Simple Flicker App - Flutter

 ## Overview
-This is a Flutter project developed as a technical test by **Hamidreza Marzbani**.
-The project focuses on **Using Flicker's API to fetch recent images and search between Flicker's images**.
+This is a Flutter project developed as a technical test by **Hamid Marzbani**.
+The project focuses on develop a structured, robust, testable, and scalable application for absence manager.

 ## Table of Contents
 - [Architecture](#architecture)